elik1001/devops-on-solaris/docs/solaris-devops-part2.md

 </service_bundle>
 </pre>
 Next, create the application below. this will populate your IP address and port for latter retrieval.
-<i>Note: </i>The file below contains your IP to Port mappings that is latter used in the clone script.
+<br><i>Note: </i>The file below contains your IP to Port mappings that is latter used in the clone script.
 cat getIpPort.sh
 <pre>
 #!/bin/bash